United Estate Planning Inc

 How Long Does it Take to Prepare a Living Trust?

-Your Living Trust, Pour-Over Will and transfer documents can be prepared in two to three weeks.
+Your Living Trust, Pour-Over Will and transfer documents can be prepared in four to six weeks.
 If needed, we can prepare your estate plan in less time.

 Will an Attorney Prepare My Trust?